 It will still be easy for EU/EEA/Swiss students to enter the UK from 2021.
 The expected changes are:

-If there is no agreement, ID cards will be accepted for entry until 31 December 2020.
+The UK government currently accepts ID cards for entry to the UK.
 From January 2021, it is expected that all visitors to the UK will require a passport to enter the UK.

-If there is an agreement, there will be an "implementation period" while laws are changed so ID cards will be accepted until the end of 2020
+Whatever happens, there will be an "implementation period" while laws are changed.
+ID cards will be accepted for entry until 31 December 2020.

 If there is no agreement, the UK government is keen to guarantee that the UK will continue to participate in Erasmus + programmes until the end of 2020.